Rudolf Nureyev: Film, television and musical roles

 In 1962, Nureyev made his screen debut in a film version of Les Sylphides.
 He decided against an acting career to branch into modern dance with the Dutch National Ballet in 1968.
-Nureyev also made his debut in 1962 on network television in America partnered with Maria Tallchief dancing the pas de deux from August Bournonville's Flower Festival in Genzano on the Bell Telephone Hour.
+Nureyev also made his debut in 1962 on network television in America partnered with Maria Tallchief dancing the pas de deux from August Bournonville's Flower Festival in Genzano on The Bell Telephone Hour.

 In 1972, Sir Robert Helpmann invited him to tour Australia with Nureyev's production of Don Quixote.

 In 1973, a film version of Don Quixote was directed by Nureyev and Helpmann and features Nureyev as Basilio, Lucette Aldous as Kitri, Helpmann as Don Quixote and artists of the Australian Ballet.

 In 1972, Nureyev was a guest in David Winters' television special The Special London Bridge Special.
 In 1973 he appeared in a cameo for The Morecambe & Wise Show Christmas Special.

 In 1977, Nureyev played Rudolph Valentino in Ken Russell's film Valentino.

 In 1978, he appeared as a guest star on the television series The Muppet Show where he danced in a parody called "Swine Lake", sang "Baby, It's Cold Outside" in a sauna duet with Miss Piggy, and sang and tap-danced in the show's finale, "Top Hat, White Tie and Tails".
 His appearance is credited with making Jim Henson's series become one of the most sought after programs to appear in.

+In 1979, Rudolf Nureyev collaborated with Stanley Dorfman to direct a stage and television special performance of Giselle, with music composed by Adolphe Adam.
+Dorfman also took on the role of producer.
+The ballet was recorded in a studio setting and remains the only filmed performance of the unabridged version featuring Nureyev.
+Nureyev portrayed the character of Prince Albrecht, while Lynn Seymour took on the role of Giselle.
+Monica Mason from The Royal Ballet performed as Myrtha, the Queen of the ghostly Wilis.
+The Ballet of the Bavarian State Opera played a significant part in the production, and The New World Philharmonic was conducted by David Coleman.

 In 1983, he had a non-dancing role in the movie Exposed with Nastassja Kinski.

 In 1989, he toured the United States and Canada for 24 weeks with a revival of the Broadway musical The King and I.